CassioAmador/tsallis_network_inference/README.md

 where "p" is the probability for one specific gene correlation.

+More information can be found in paper "Inference of gene regulatory networks from time series by Tsallis entropy" (DOI: 10.1186/1752-0509-5-61)

 This software looks for the "q" values that gives the minimum entropy value for the correct gene network topology.